Decision-dependent Robust Charging Infrastructure Planning for Light-duty Truck Electrification at Industrial Sites: Data processing

 \subsection{Input data generation}

-The model requires three inputs extracted from the GPS data (1) parking time window indication matrix to show if the truck is parked at any of eight zones at each half-hour time interval (i.e., 1 means parking and 0 means not parking), (2) actual parking time duration, and (3) energy consumption of each truck.
-Fig. \ref{rio_tinto_procedure} (a) shows an example of the input datasets for three days, and Fig. \ref{rio_tinto_procedure} (b) summarizes the procedure in the flow chart.
+Three kinds of inputs are generated by discretizing the time horizon into half-hour time intervals: (1) the parking time window indication matrix to show if the truck parks at each of eight zones at each half-hour time interval (i.e., 1 means parking and 0 means not parking at one zone), (2) the actual parking time duration in minutes for each of eight zones ranging between 5 to 30 minutes, and (3) energy consumptions of each truck based on the temperature-dependent fuel-economy for light-duty trucks.
+Fig. \ref{parking_duration_distribution} shows (a) the parking time distribution of 189 trucks at Charging Zone 6 in the selected 39 days and (b) the histogram shows parking durations ranging from 5 to 30 minutes.